-Please see Mr Pallant, Mrs Elliott or Mrs Leonard for further information.
+Please see Mrs Elliott, Mrs Leonard, Mrs Collett or Mr Elliott for further information.

 PHYSICAL EDUCATION

 Physical Education at GCSE provides you with opportunities to develop skills and essential personal qualities that complement your other academic subjects.
 The course is taught so that leadership, communication, self-confidence, socialisation and determination are core values.